Jean-py/CCLMain-2018/readme.md

 *CHOREOGRAPHIC CODING LABS - Mainz 2018-2019*

-Yhe rationale behind this idea is to generate strange and weird movement from existing movement.
-This project is composed of two part, the threejs server and the controller (javafx).
+The rationale behind this idea is to combine movement files to and generate new movement files.
+This project is composed of two part, the threejs server and an interface to control the different algorithm's parameters of the project.
+This part is coded in javafx and is situated in ./Con troller.

 The website is reading .BVH file and you can create new one with the controller.
 This controller permits to tweak the data of the algorithm used.